posit-dev/positron/extensions/positron-python/src/datascience-ui/ipywidgets/README.md

 -   Thats what the code in this folder does (wraps the html manager + custom kernel connection)
 -   Kernel messages from the extension are sent to this layer using the `postoffice`
 -   Similarly messages from sent from html manager via the kernel are sent to the actual kernel via the postoffice.
 -   However, the sequence and massaging of the kernel messages requires a lot of work.
-Baiscally majority of the message processing from `/node_modules/@jupyterlab/services/lib/kernel/*.js`
+Basically majority of the message processing from `/node_modules/@jupyterlab/services/lib/kernel/*.js`
     -   Much of the message processing logic is borrowed from `comm.js`, `default.js`, `future.js`, `kernel.js` and `manager.js`.